Associate Professor of Law

 Foreign Relations Law • Human Rights • Humanitarian Law • National Security Law • Public International Law • Tort Law •

 Professor Jamshidi teaches and writes in the areas of national security, public international law, the law of foreign relations, and tort law.
-Her scholarship examines the various ways in which private law, particularly torts, shapes and is transformed by public laws touching on national security and international law matters.
+In particular, her scholarship focuses on the relationship between the private sphere and national security law as well as the law of foreign relations.
 In exploring these dynamics, Professor Jamshidi’s work draws on political and critical theory, as well as sociology.
-Her work has appeared or is forthcoming in the Washington University Law Review, the Southern California Law Review, the University of Chicago Law Review, and the University of Colorado Law Review.
+Her work has appeared or is forthcoming in the Washington University Law Review, the Southern California Law Review, the University of Chicago Law Review, the University of Colorado Law Review, and Hastings Law Journal.
 She also regularly publishes in popular media outlets.

 Prior to joining the Levin College of Law, Professor Jamshidi served as an Assistant Professor of Lawyering at the NYU Law School.
 She also worked as an associate in several leading Washington D.C. law firms, including White & Case, where she worked primarily on issues relating to national security and foreign relations law.
 Professor Jamshidi clerked for the Honorable Judge Gladys Kessler of the U.S. District Court for the District of Columbia.

 London School of Economics, MSc in Political Theory with merit

 Brown University, AB in Political Science with honors

 - The Political Economy of Foreign Sovereign Immunity, Hastings L.J. (forthcoming).
 [SSRN]

 - The Discriminatory Executive & the Rule of Law, 92 U. Col. L. Rev. 77 (2020).
 [SSRN]